codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

 The :ref:`wsrep_auto_increment_control <wsrep_auto_increment_control>` parameter enables additional calculations to this process, using the number of nodes connected to the :term:`Primary Component` to adjust the increment and offset.
 This is done to reduce the likelihood that two nodes will attempt to write the same auto-increment value to a table.

 It significantly reduces the rate of certification conflicts for ``INSERT`` statements.
-You can execute the following ``SHOW VARIABLES`` statement to see how its set:
+You can execute the following ``SHOW VARIABLES`` statement to see how this variable set:

 .. code-block:: mysql